 Use your hands to gently pull apart the outer layers of the apple while keeping the skin intact.
 This will allow the batter to sink into the cuts and help the apple bloom.

 Sprinkle each apple half with 1 teaspoon of the cinnamon-sugar mixture and let sit for 5 minutes.
 Stuff the centers with 4 marshmallows each.
 Place 2 apples at a time in the batter, using a slotted spoon to turn them and evenly coat.
-Lower each apple flesh-side up into the hot oil with the slotted spoon and fry until crispy and golden brown on the bottom, about 3 minutes.
+Lower each apple cut-side down into the hot oil with the slotted spoon and fry until crispy and golden brown on the bottom, about 3 minutes.
 Flip the apples over and continue to fry until the apples are tender and golden brown and crispy on the top, 2 to 3 minutes more.
 Transfer with a slotted spoon to the prepared baking sheet to drain.
 Repeat with the remaining apples, being sure to bring the oil temperature back to 350 degrees F before frying again.

 Meanwhile, stir the caramel sauce and salt in a small bowl until well combined.
 Dollop each apple with whipped cream and drizzle with the caramel sauce.
 Serve with the remaining sauce for dipping.